 Notes: 1.
-This table applies when CKE{n-1} was HIGH and CKE_n is HIGH (see Table 35 on page 49) and
+This table applies when CKE{n-1} was HIGH and CKE_n is HIGH (see Table 32 on page 46) and

-- 3. Current state definitions: - Idle: The bank has been precharged, and ^tRP has been met. - Row active: A row in the bank has been activated, and ^tRCD has been met.
+- 2. This table is bank-specific, except where noted (that is, the current state is for a specific bank and the commands shown are those allowed to be issued to that bank when in that state).
+Exceptions are covered in the notes below. - 3.
+Current state definitions: - Idle: The bank has been precharged, and ^tRP has been met. - Row active: A row in the bank has been activated, and ^tRCD has been met.
 No data bursts/accesses and no register accesses are in progress. - Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - 4.
 The following states must not be interrupted by a command issued to the same bank.
 COM-MAND INHIBIT or NOP commands, or allowable commands to the other bank should be issued on any clock edge occurring during these states.
-Allowable commands to the other bank are determined by its current state and Table 32 and according to Table 33 on page 47. - Precharging: Starts with registration of a PRECHARGE command and ends when ^tRP is met.
+Allowable commands to the other bank are determined by its current state and Table 29 and according to Table 30 on page 44. - Precharging: Starts with registration of a PRECHARGE command and ends when ^tRP is met.
 Once ^tRP is met, the bank will be in the idle state. - Row activating: Starts with registration of an ACTIVE command and ends when ^tRCD is met.
 Once ^tRCD is met, the bank will be in the "row active" state. - Read with auto precharge enabled: Starts with registration of a READ command with auto precharge enabled and ends when ^tRP has been met.
 Once ^tRP is met, the bank will be in the idle state. - Write with auto precharge enabled: Starts with registration of a WRITE command with auto precharge enabled and ends when ^tRP has been met.
 Once ^tRP is met, the bank will be in the idle state. - 5.
 The following states must not be interrupted by any executable command; COMMAND INHIBIT or NOP commands must be applied on each positive clock edge during these states.